Magyartanulas/magyartanulas.github.io/this_that_articles.md

 `Ez` - This
 `Az` - That

 Just like English, these can be used in different ways.
-Firstly, its use in conjunction with a definite article, to specify proximity of a noun to the speaker:
+Firstly, their use in conjunction with a definite article, to specify proximity of a noun to the speaker:

 * Ez a kutya. - (This dog.)
 * Ez az alma. - (This apple.)